DSgbemisola/Hands-on-Project-on-COUNT-DISTINCT-LIMIT/README.md

 # Hands-on-Project-on-COUNT-DISTINCT-LIMIT
-This is an hands-on project to demostrate skills on writing COUNT, DISTINCT AND LIMIT expressions with SELECT statements.
+This is a hands-on project to demostrate skills on writing COUNT, DISTINCT AND LIMIT expressions with SELECT statements.

 # Objectives
 The objective this project are to: